The $10 billion question—can Bezos throw money (effectively) at our climate problem?

 In the week that has followed, Verge, Vox, The Economist, the Guardian, are all piling in to tell Jeff Bezos how to best spend the cost.
 It’s a fascinating phenomenon, with some pundits criticising the rich for running for the hills while throwing gold down to the masses from their wagon, and others pandering to the “tycoon,” asking for help with legal fees.

-E Co, works with a different USD $10 billion fund (well, $9.8 bn in new pledges, and $5.2 bn in currently dispersed funds): the Green Climate Fund (GCF).
-Until Bezos entered the scene, the GCF was the largest fund for climate change projects, and it is still the largest public fund for climate change mitigation and adaptation on the planet.
+Until Bezos entered the scene, the Green Climate Fund was the largest fund for climate change projects, and it is still the largest public fund for climate change mitigation and adaptation on the planet.

-While the Green Climate Fund is far from perfect (check out our quarterly edition of GCF insight for our regular research and surveys on how well the GCF is working, and what it can do to improve)—it’s done a little good in its day and has gained some wisdom in its 10 years of operationalisation.
+While the Green Climate Fund is far from perfect—it’s done a little good in its day and has gained some wisdom in its 10 years of operationalisation.
 Bezos can surely bypass many of the governance impasses that the GCF encounters, but there is also a serious risk that giving without governance guidelines will end up throwing his money down the drain.
 In fact, numerous studies on philanthropic giving indicate that philanthropists are rarely effective, because unilateral actions are rarely robust.
 With that in mind, I’m going to draw from E Co’s specialisation in climate finance to share some of our observations on what works.
 And Jeff, if you want us to manage your funds directly—just let us know!

 1. Funding science and technology